Turkey's new finance chief faces credibility battle with markets

 Erdal Saglam, a columnist for Hurriyet newspaper who attended a July briefing with Albayrak, said the minister’s thinking was “closer to the market” than many people imagine.

-“But given his situation (as Erdogan’s son-in-law), how much room he has to maneuver in implementing what he has in mind is difficult to gauge,” he told Reuters.
+“But given his situation (as Erdogan’s son-in-law), how much room he has to manoeuvre in implementing what he has in mind is difficult to gauge,” he told Reuters.

 Albayrak has echoed Erdogan’s assertion that the currency crisis is the result of an “economic war” rather than Turkey’s pursuit of economic growth and cheap credit.